 a.
 Choosing Your Cake Base

-- Sponge Cake: If you desire a cupcake that is light as air and designed to soak up deliciousness, a sponge cake is your best bet.
+- Sponge Cake: If you desire a cupcake that is light as air & designed to soak up deliciousness, a sponge cake is your best bet.
 Its delicate, open crumb is ideal for absorbing the strawberry syrup or juice, giving you a burst of flavor in every bite.
 It’s a wonderful choice for a lighter, more classic interpretation of the strawberry shortcake concept.

 b.
 Essential Ingredients & Tips